HTB – EscapeTwo

 -a---- 9/24/2019 10:03 PM 249448 SQLSETUPBOOTSTRAPPER.DLL

-3. In the configuration file, I found a new password which is likely for user sql_svc
+3. In the configuration file, I found a new password which is likely for user sql_svc.
+However, there is a possibility of this password being reused as well.

-PS C:\SQL2019\ExpressAdv_ENU> Get-Content sql-Configuration.INI
+PS C:SQL2019ExpressAdv_ENU> Get-Content sql-Configuration.INI

 [OPTIONS]